shashankmanjunath/shashankmanjunath.github.io/_publications/2020-10-12-fine-grain-image-classification.md

 paperurl: "https://arxiv.org/abs/2008.05381"
 ---

-Recent advances in machine learning (ML) and computer vision tools have enabled applications in a wide variety of arenas such as financial analytics, medical diagnostics, and even within the Department of Defense.
+_Abstract:_ Recent advances in machine learning (ML) and computer vision tools have enabled applications in a wide variety of arenas such as financial analytics, medical diagnostics, and even within the Department of Defense.
 However, their widespread implementation in real-world use cases poses several challenges: (1)